Painting Wood? Use These Pro Tips for Different Wood Types

 Extra Tips

-- For edges and cut surfaces that remain raw, apply a wood filler or patch compound before priming and painting.
+• Seal raw edges and cut faces with wood filler or patch compound before priming and painting.

-- Wear a dust mask when sanding MDF, as the dust can be harmful.
+• Wear a dust mask when sanding MDF; the fine dust can be harmful.

-- Work in a well-ventilated area and follow directions on all product labels.
+• Work in a well‑ventilated area and follow all product directions.

-- Clean brushes and rollers thoroughly after use to prevent the paint from drying on.
+• Clean brushes and rollers thoroughly after use to prevent hardened residue.

 Achieving an Even Coat on Plywood and Composite Boards